jmurray2011/terraform-lb-example/README.md

 The original code is [on his github](https://github.com/andreivmaksimov/terraform-recipe-managing-auto-scaling-groups-and-load-balancers)

+## Intention

+The intention of this repo is to mock out a base configuration for an auto-scaling, load-balanced set of web servers with automatic SSL termination.

 ## Assumptions

 This is configured with the assumption that you have a Hosted Domain in AWS and that said domain has a Hosted Zone with the same name as is defined by the _domain_ variable.
 It will *NOT* create or modify existing Hosted Zones.